dictation-toolbox/dragonfly-scripts/README.md

 Dragonfly is also supposed to be compatible with Windows Speech Recognition (WSR), but I haven't tried that.

 ### Installing Natlink and Dragonfly
-> I recommend sticking to 32-bit.
+> I recommend avoiding 64-bit on any of the packages you install, including Python.
+Also avoid 64-bit Java, on any applications you want to use when running Dragon naturally speaking.
 I have experienced problems with Dragon NaturallySpeaking when it comes to 64-bit.
 Particularly with Eclipse.
-> The problem was caused by the Java virtual machine, that was in 64-bit.
+> The problems was caused by the Java virtual machine, that was in 64-bit.
 The most annoying problem I had, double typing of the first character or loss of the first character, was fixed by installing the Java virtual machine 32-bit version instead.
 > I'm about to switch to Windows 7 64-bit, but will still stick to 32-bit Python and Java VM 32-bit.
 I'm hoping Dragon NaturallySpeaking 12 have fixed some of the 64-bit issues.

 I am using Python 2.6, because using NatLink and Dragonfly with 2.7 still seems untested and undocumented.